- Private Journey

 Sol y Luna

 Enjoy a picnic lunch and experience a very special ceremony of sound and traditional offerings to Mother Earth.
 This ceremony evokes the spirit of healing; taking part in this ritual are many sacred medicines such as Palo Santo, Tayta Sayri, Mama Coca, Agua Florida, Condor’s Feathers, Grandfather Puma, Essences and Incenses.
-See the use of many pre-Hispanic instruments that have no written musical register, and enjoy their essence, thought to heal with joy, love, color and life as the power of sound becomes a collective prayer that creates healing frequencies.
-Share in this experience to reevaluate and connect with the culture of Peru's original people.
+See the use of many pre-hispanic instruments that have no written musical register, and enjoy their essence, thought to heal with joy, love, color and life as the power of sound becomes a collective prayer that creates healing frequencies.
+Share in this experience to connect with the culture of Peru's original people.